Canonical $\beta$-extensions

 with image the $\be$-regular orbits.
-The left-hand side consists of course of those representations whose restriction to~$P_F$ corresponds to~$\Theta_F$.
+The left-hand side consists, of course, of those irreducible representations whose restriction to~$P_F$ corresponds to~$\Theta_F$.

-The Langlands parameter of a simple $\GL_n(F)$-representation~$\pi$ over~$R$ of characteristic zero has restriction to inertia isomorphic to $\sigma^{\oplus m}$ for some~$m | n$ and some supercuspidal inertial type~$\sigma$ of dimension $n/m$: $\sigma$ is the restriction to inertia of the Langlands parameter of a representation in the supercuspidal support of~$\pi$.
-Motivated by this, we define a \emph{simple inertial type} over~$R$ (of arbitrary characteristic) to be a multiple of a supercuspidal inertial $R$-type, and we extend the map~$\Lambda^+$ by
+Now we extend this to certain non-supercuspidal types.
+The Langlands parameter of a simple $R[\GL_n(F)]$-representation~$\pi$ has restriction to inertia isomorphic to $\sigma^{\oplus m}$, for some~$m | n$ and some supercuspidal inertial type~$\sigma$ of dimension $n/m$.
+This motivates the following definition.